 Being able to present concrete examples of your work is crucial for landing new assignments.
 Clients will always want to see proof of your talent so they can be sure they wull be getting their money’s worth.
 After you’ve created your business plan and know what kind of market you’re aiming for, the portfolio you create should be directed to that market.

 If you have not yet completed enough freelance projects to create a rich portfolio, start by choosing your best existing photos to showcase.
 It may be a good idea to set up a few projects for free, in order to get more great photos ready.
 Start with your family and friends and see what kind of photography services you can offer them.
-Another option is to set up a limited time offer of 50% off any photo shoot and spread the word on your Facebook profile and fan page.
+Another option is to set up a limited time offer of 50% off any photo shoot and spread the word on your Facebook profile.
 Minimal fee projects are a great way to get more photos quickly.
 Finally, find more tips to help you beef up your portfolio on ishootshows.com

 Brand your Business